News

 FAQ

 Can you build a second story addition in [city]?
 We build across Metro Vancouver — Vancouver, Surrey, White Rock, Langley, Coquitlam, Burnaby, Delta, and Anmore.
-Each city has different zoning rules.
+Each city has its own zoning rules.
 The feasibility and zoning review is the first step, and it tells us whether what you want to build is allowed on your specific lot.

 Related reading

-Ready to start your project?
+Ready to start?

 info@squareoneconstruction.ca | (778) 652-8714